Have you just been told your baby has tongue tie, or are you worried they might have it?

 - A gap between the bottom front teeth, when they erupt

 Not everyone with a tongue tie will develop these problems.
 A doctor may or may not recommend surgical treatment, depending on the severity of the issue.
+Very occasionally, ankyloglossia occurs alongside an oral cleft, which will require different surgery.

 Posterior tongue tie